PUT YOUR PROBLEM SOLVING SKILLS TO THE TEST

-Are you interested in the Science or Engineering Fields?
+Are you interested in Science, Technology, Engineering, Arts or Mathematics?
 Like to explore the How and Why of your world?
 Then THIS is the event for YOU!

-The Santa Cruz County Science & Engineering Fair is a collaborative effort that is sponsored by the Santa Cruz County Office of Education, the University of California Santa Cruz, and many community partners.
+The Santa Cruz County STEAM Expo is a collaborative effort that is sponsored by the Santa Cruz County Office of Education, with community partners and volunteers.
 It is affiliated with the Society for Science & the Public and selects projects which go on to compete and win in other state and national competitions, including the prestigious Broadcom Masters and International Science & Engineering Fair (ISEF).